Technical Expert/Advisory Panel

 Amy Vogelsmeier, PhD, RN

 Dr. Vogelsmeier is an Associate Professor at the Sinclair School of Nursing, University of Missouri, and is coordinator of the Master's in Nursing Leadership and Health-systems Area of Study.
-She received her PhD in leadership and health-systems and master's degree in adult and gerontological nursing from the University of Missouri and her undergraduate nursing degree from the University of Central Missouri.
+She is a fellow in the American Academy of Nursing.
 Dr. Vogelsmeier has more than 20 years of practice experience in both acute and long-term care with extensive experience in leadership/management, quality improvement, and patient safety.
 Dr. Vogelsmeier's area of research is focused on patient safety with an emphasis on medication safety in nursing homes.
 Her work is among the first to explicate the role of the registered nurse in nursing home medication reconciliation practices.
 She has research expertise in nursing home work processes including medication administration and technology implementation.
 Dr. Vogelsmeier works as a consultant to the Center for Patient Safety on various projects related to medical error reporting and serves as an advisory board member to the Center's Patient Safety Organization activities specific to acute and long-term care organizations in Missouri.